↑

 6. Pour the mixture into the serving glass over the ice.

-7. Garnish with a sprig of fresh mint, a wedge of lemon, and 2 ripe juicy blueberries.
+7. Garnish with a sprig of fresh mint, a wedge of lemon, and 2 ripe juicy blackberries.

 8. Serve.